jezraelhope/jezraelhope/README.md

   I am a self-taught front-end developer!
  </h2>

- I love discovering gems of knowledgeas I continue to build different projects.
+ I love discovering gems of knowledge as I continue to build different projects.
 The wealth of information is so vast, it gets me excited everytime!

 ### Connect with me 🤝